gmdfalk/image-filter/README.md

     double - Doubles the size of the image. average - Smoothes out the image by averaging the 8 neighbors of a pixel. median - Same thing as average but using a median.
 Likely gives better results.

+    Please note that this was a learning exercise.
+Do not use these filters with large images as the processing time is O(n) or worse.